kairos-io/kairos/docs/content/en/docs/Advanced/customizing.md

 ...
 ```

-You can use your custom image with the `kairos-agent upgrade` command, or with the [system-upgrade-controller in Kubernetes](/docs/upgrade/kubernetes).
-Here's how to use the `kairos-agent` command:
+You can use your custom image when [upgrade nodes manually](/docs/upgrade/manual), [with Kubernetes](/docs/upgrade/kubernetes) or [specifying it in the cloud-config during installation](/docs/examples/core).
+Here's how to do it manually with the `kairos-agent` command:

 ```
 node:/home/kairos # kairos-agent  upgrade --image docker.io/<your-org>/myos:0.1